umple/homebrew-umple/README.md

+# This is the original home of the homebrew formula for Umple

+To install it on Mac-OS (or Linux as an alterative to managers like apt) use the `brew install umple` command on those platforms.
+It will create a command called 'umple' which invokes the umple compiler Java jar.

+Umple has openjdk as a dependency, which results in several GB of other files being installed.

-# How to get Umple available from Homebrew, the package manager for Macs.
+# How we made Umple available from Homebrew, the package manager for Macs (and also available on Linux).

 ## Prerequisite :
 - Install Homebrew: https://docs.brew.sh/Installation

 ## Create a new formula (https://docs.brew.sh/Formula-Cookbook) :
 - A formula is a package definition written in Ruby.
-- Follow the Formula Cookbook to create a new formula.
+- We followed the Formula Cookbook to create a new formula.
   - brew create <URL> → creates template brew formula
   - Formulas are installed at: /usr/local/Homebrew/Library/Taps/homebrew/homebrew-core/Formula
 - Umple formula:
-  - To create the formula you need a URL to a zip or tarball.
+  - To create the formula one needs a URL to a zip or tarball.
 I decided to use a link to umple's latest JAR file because other applications in homebrew based in Java did the same.
   - The description needs to be 80 characters or less
   - The Homepage must be a https link
   - The URL is the link to umple's latest JAR file